Table of Contents Contents

 When it comes to purchasing a mobile home, it is important to remember that there are certain regulations the home must meet before you purchase it.
 Every province has different regulations in regards to what type of mobile homes that are allowed to be put on properties.
 It also has to meet the zoning requirements for where you are putting it.

 Purchasing a mobile home for a mobile park, the home will also need to meet the park's particular zoning requirements.
-Once the home is in the park, then you can normally make any addition or add any buildings you may want, within reason of course.
+Once the home is in the park, you can normally make any addition or add any buildings you may want, for reasons of course.
 The park management will let you know if they have any special requirements.

 Financing a Mobile Home with Land